edenaii/Edenaii/README.md

 Price prediction long term
 Price prediction short term
 Social media Analysis
-- Use Hilt for dependency injection to simplify dependency management.
-Consider using Kotlin Coroutines Flow for managing asynchronous data streams.
+- Possible Improvements
+Add a README.md file with detailed setup instructions.
+Automate the build process using Gradle tasks or CI/CD pipelines.
+- Use a gradle.properties file to manage versions (e.g., kotlinVersion) for consistency.
+Add a dependency management block to avoid version conflicts.

 Check OUTPUT.md for the complete unaltered output.